-Continuing education courses are offered by colleges and universities, as well as independent organizations.
-PTAs can find CEU coursework through the APTA (American Physical Therapy Association) website.
-APTA also offers its own online continuing education courses, some of which are pre-recorded so that students can take them on their own time.
+Continuing education courses for physical therapy assistants are offered by colleges and universities, as well as independent organizations.
+To become certified or registered, physical therapy assistants must have at least an associate's degree through a state-approved educational program.
+These programs should be accredited by the APTA.
+The APTA also offers its own online continuing education courses, some of which are pre-recorded so that students can take them on their own time.
 Individuals should check with their state's licensing board to find out if courses need to be taken annually, bi-annually or on another time schedule.

 Orthopedic Function Course

-Comprised of drug classes, this course looks at drugs which are used specifically for physical therapy patients.
+This course looks at the classes of drugs which are used specifically for physical therapy patients.
 It focuses on how medications work in conjunction with physical therapy practices.
-Medications are studied with regards to the conditions they are used for, and their effects on patients.
+Medications are studied with regards to the conditions they are used for and the effects they have on patients.